xaprier/actions-semver/README.md

 This example YAML file demonstrates the basic usage of actions-semver.
 This action only tracks pushes to the main branch and creates a version.
 You can customize the parameters in the .yml file to fit the needs of your project.

+The GitHub Actions script is designed to automatically create Git tags for every commit on the main branch.
+The semantic version tags are generated based on commit messages:
+- If the commit message includes <b><i>minor</i></b> keyword, it means that the action should increment the semantic version by the Minor value.
+In semantic versioning (SemVer), versions are typically represented as MAJOR.MINOR.PATCH, where the MINOR version is bumped for backward-compatible new features.
+So, if a commit message contains the "minor" keyword, the action will increase the MINOR version of the semantic version.

+- If the commit message includes <b><i>major</i></b> keyword, it indicates that the action should increment the semantic version by the Major value.
+In SemVer, the MAJOR version is bumped for incompatible API changes.
+If a commit message includes the "major" keyword, the action will increase the MAJOR version of the semantic version.

+- If the commit message includes <b><i>release</i></b> keyword, the action will create a GitHub release.
+Additionally, it will read all the commits that occurred since the latest release.
+This information is then used to compose the release body, which is a description of the changes included in the release.
+The release body typically includes details such as the commit version, commit hash, commit owner, and commit date for each commit since the last release.
+This provides a summary of the changes made in the new release.

 ## Release Body
 When creating release using this project, you can fork and change release body for yourself.
 Default release body as